emqx/mqtt-jmeter/README.md

 ### Connection options

-- **ClientId**: The client id, the plugin will add generated uuid after the prefix to identify the client if keep 'Add random client id suffix' selected.
-Default value is 'conn_'.
-If 'Add random client id suffix' is not selected, then the text of 'ClientId' will be passed as 'clientId' of current connection.
+- **ClientId**: Identification of the client.
+(Default value is 'conn_'.)
+If 'Add random client id suffix' is selected, JMeter plugin will append generated uuid as suffix to represent the client, otherwise, the text of 'ClientId' will be passed as 'clientId' of current connection.

 - **Keep alive(s)**: Ping packet send interval in seconds.
 Default value is 300, which means each connection sends a ping packet to MQTT server every 5 minutes.

-- **Connection keep time(s)**: The value is for setting the connection elapsed time after successfully established MQTT connection.
+- **Connection keep time(s)**: The value is to set the connection elapsed time after successfully establishing MQTT connection.
 The default value is 1800 seconds, which means that the connection will be alive within 30 minutes.

 - **Connect attampt max**: The maximum number of reconnect attempts before an error is reported back to the client on the first attempt by the client to connect to a server.
 Set to -1 to use unlimited attempts.
 Defaults to 0.